-How it works:
+Key point

-If the histogram is close to the ideal normal shape, then all the points will lie between the two dashed lines on either side of the diagonal (BBS, pp. 18-19).
+Many statistical inferences rely on normal distributions.

-What conclusion would you draw about the GM92 data (BBS, p 28)?
+Use a normal quantile plot to check for normality rather than assume normality.

-Why it works:
+Why the normal quantile plot works:

 The y-axis of the normal quantile plot shows the data.

-The x-axis shows the distance from in units of for the ideal normal quantile associated with each value.
+The x-axis shows the distance from in units of along the top scale and the corresponding percentiles associated with each value.

 Under this rescaling of the x-axis, a “perfect” normal sample would fall along the straight line y = x.

-What causes the small anomaly around 0 in the GM92 normal quantile plot?
-Did you notice this feature of the data in other plots or did it only become apparent now?
+What causes the small stairsteps in the normal quantile plot of GMAT scores?

 Executive Compensation Data (BBS, p.
 34)

 Not all data is normally distributed.
+Some data is not even close to normally distributed.

 The JMP file CEO_Comp_03.JMP contains the annual compensation of 1,495 executives in 2003.
 The JMP summary of TotalComp (total compensation) is obtained as